AceKingQueen/Work-Almost-From-Home/README.md

 # Work-Almost-From-Home

 Who doesn't want a few extra minutes each day to do more of what they want to do and less of what they don't?

+The health risks of long work commutes are [well documented by science experts](http://time.com/9912/10-things-your-commute-does-to-your-body/) and [movie-makers alike](https://media.giphy.com/media/MFRQx8WzzPjoI/giphy.gif).
 What if you could find a great job, right around the corner from where you live?

-The health risks of long work commutes are [well documented by science experts](http://time.com/9912/10-things-your-commute-does-to-your-body/) and movie-makers alike:

 Using multiple API calls, this application takes user input, finds job postings in an area, and pins the open jobs on a map.